LINZ is reviewing its fees and charges to make sure they are fair and easy to understand.

 Revenue is also received from Overseas Investment Office applications; rating valuation audit charges to territorial authorities; and licence and sign-up fees to Landonline.

-Principles underpinning the cost recovery review
+Principles underpinning the third party funding review

 - Fair: Receivers and users of services should pay unless there is a good reason for them not to.